qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 exactly that - and anything outside the files it is given. `ctest -R state_lock_scope` runs it.

+### The class hierarchy publishes snapshots

+`addClassInheritance()` mutated the graph under no lock while `findDerivedType()` and `dumpTypeGraph()` were walking it (B4-4).
+A lock around both ends is not available here: the traversal creates types through `Module::get()` and calls generated discovery functions in the middle of itself, so it runs arbitrary Python and cannot hold one.

+The edges are immutable instead.
+A writer copies the map and publishes the copy; a reader takes the current snapshot under a short lock and walks it with none held.
+What a traversal sees is therefore one graph from beginning to end, even when a module publishes hundreds of edges underneath it.
+The lock is `ClassHierarchy`, rank 2, and the inventory above says what may be held across it.

+A module hands its edges over as one table for the same reason the snapshot
+exists: publishing copies the map, so one call per edge copied it once per edge, and a full build has 436 of them.
+The generated `initInheritance()` calls `addClassInheritance()` once.

+There is no counterproof. `failpoints.py hierarchy-snapshot` parks a traversal with one iterator alive and imports fourteen modules under it, which makes the race deterministic - but with the snapshot taken away it still passes four runs out of five, because libc++ keeps `unordered_map` nodes alive across a rehash.
+A one-in-five crash is not a proof, and the test says so rather than claiming to be one.

+### MI offsets are computed once, and not cached

+A type with more than one C++ base is registered under one address per base, and the generated `mi_init()` computes those offsets.
+It used to fill a static array behind a sentinel check: two threads reaching it together both saw the sentinel, and both sorted, uniqued and `memmove`d the same array (B4-3).
+The initializer of a function-local static does that exactly once, whoever arrives, and that is what the generator emits now.

+The offsets were also cached in the type, filled by whichever registration came first and copied into every Python subclass on every constructor call - three writers to type state that readers walk without a lock.
+There is nothing to cache: `mi_init()` computes on its first call and hands out the same array afterwards, so the aliases are asked of it where they are used.
+`SbkObjectTypePrivate::mi_offsets` is gone.

+The offsets are a property of the layout, not of an instance.
+Virtual inheritance is not modelled by them and is not supported.

+The class graph is published the same way and for the same reason.
+It is immutable, so a writer copies it, and a module used to add its edges one call at a time - one copy of the whole map per edge, 436 of them in a full build.
+A module's generated `initInheritance()` now hands over a table and the map is copied once.

+There is no deterministic test for this one, and there cannot be: the race is inside generated code, where a failpoint cannot be placed, and the threads that lose it all write the same offsets, so nothing crashes either way.
+What carries it instead is a sanitizer, and for that both sides have to exist.
+The generator emits the sentinel version as well, behind `MiOffsetsOnce`, and `stress.py mi_first_instance` builds the first instance of every multiple-inheritance type in the sample binding from eight threads at once.
+With the bit cleared TSan has a race to report there; with it set it has none.
+That is the whole evidence for this measure, and it is a weaker kind than a counterproof - it is what the shape of the defect allows.

+Measured, on the sanitizer tree: nothing with every measure on, and two to six reports with `MiOffsetsOnce` cleared, in `Sbk_MDerived1_mi_init` and its siblings - the sentinel read against the write of the offsets, reached through `miOffsets()` from `registerWrapper()`.

 ### Function-local statics whose initializer calls Python

 A C++ function-local static has a compiler-generated guard, and a second